iitmcvg/Object-Detection/README.md

 # Object-Detection
-A repository containing a code to detect specific objects in images/videos.
+A project that detects specific objects in images/videos using an SVM on HOG features.
+The program is written in C++.

 # Source programs
 * hogtrainfeatures.cpp : Extracts HOG features from a given set of images and stores them in a .xml file.